Home College of Veterinary Medicine Washington State University WSU Faculty &Staff

 What is veterinary production medicine?

-The following are definitions of veterinary production medicine extracted from selected sources appearing over the years.
+The following are definitions of veterinary production medicine extracted from selected sources appearing over the years, alphabetized by author.
 Note the common themes across authors and species.

 DC Blood (1985)